jweissman/orsino/docs/mm.md

 - **Smite Evil**: Smite an enemy.
 Deal #level + 1d8 radiant damage to an enemy.<br/>
 - **Heal Ally**: Offer restoration.
 Heal an ally 1d4 HP.<br/>
 - **Bless**: Bless an ally, granting them a divine boon.
 Grant yourself or an ally Blessed (Improve to hit by 1, improve bonus damage by 1).<br/>
-- **Inspire**: Inspire your allies, granting them a +2 bonus to attack rolls for the next 3 rounds.
-Grant all allies Inspired (Improve to hit by 2, Gain 5 temporary HP, improve all saves by 1).<br/>

 _Traits_<br/>